Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Café Bonito at the AlbergueCafé Bonito at the Albergue

 The proprietress was extremely friendly and insisted on showing me the albergue.
-It was brand new and absolutely gorgeous!
+It was brand new at the time and absolutely gorgeous!
 If your stages bring you to Rabaçal for the night, I would definitely recommend this place.
+It even has a small pool now.

 Across the street from the albergue, you see the church.
 Of course, I had to stop in to express my gratitude for everything!
 Inside, the altar to Fátima was one of my favorites along the entire Way.